p2rkw/xf86-input-mtrack/README.md

 ##### Two fingers Scrolling<a name="two-finger-scrolling"></a>

 **[ScrollDistance](#ScrollDistance)**<a name="ScrollDistance"></a>
 For two finger scrolling.
+This sets the speed of your scrolling: the lower the number, the faster you scroll.
-How far you must move your fingers before a button click is triggered.
+Technically, it is how far you must move your fingers before a button click registering scrolling is triggered.
 Integer value.
 Defaults to 150.

 **[ScrollClickTime](#ScrollClickTime)**<a name="ScrollClickTime"></a>